 See in Glossary.
 Each state contains an animation sequence (or blend tree) that plays when the character is in that state.
 Select the state in the Animator ControllerControls animation through Animation Layers with Animation State Machines and Animation Blend Trees, controlled by Animation Parameters.
 The same Animator Controller can be referenced by multiple models with Animator components.
 More info

-See in Glossary, you will see the properties for that state in the inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+See in Glossary, to view the properties for the state in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 |The animation clipAnimation data that can be used for animated characters or simple animations.
 It is a simple “unit” piece of motion, such as (one specific instance of) “Idle”, “Walk” or “Run”.
 More info

 See in Glossary or blend tree assigned to this state.

 |The default speed of the motion for this state.
 Enable Parameter to modify the speed with a custom value from a script.
 For example, you can multiply the speed with a custom value to decelerate or accelerate the play speed.

 |The time used to play the motion for this state.
 Enable Parameter to control the motion time with a custom value from a script.

 |This property only applies to states with humanoid animationAn animation using humanoid skeletons.
 Humanoid models generally have the same basic structure, representing the major articulate parts of the body, head and limbs.
 This makes it easy to map animations from one humanoid skeleton to another, allowing retargeting and inverse kinematics.
 More info

 See in Glossary.
 Enable to mirror the animation for this state.
 Enable Parameter to enable or disable mirroring from a script.